 Frames take up too much space

 Each folding pane of glass has its own frame which, when closed, can mean a slightly obstructed view.
 You can minimize this by making the frames as slender as possible.

 Unfortunately, bi-fold doors are not that low cost.
 Usually, it’s all because of the big installations which require a large amount of glass and framing.
 What’s more, lots of installations need bespoke designs and it’s good to know that the type of glass and finish will all affect the home’s price.

 To conclude, bi-fold doors are a commodity that is bound to emerge as greater and extra popular with time.
-The versatility in phrases of materials makes such doors accessible for any budget and anyone can install bi-folds in their hdb, condo, or period house.
+The versatility in phrases of materials makes such doors accessible for any budget.
+Anyone can install bi-folds in their hdb, condo, or period house.
 The laminate door is the leading door specialist in Singapore.
 We offer a variety of doors, such as fire-rated doors, HDB doors, room doors, and condo/landed main doors.